opentok/Opentok-Python-SDK/DEVELOPING.md

 In order to create a release, the following should be completed in order.

+#### Prep the release

-1. Ensure all tests are passing (`tox`) and that there is enough test coverage.
+1. Ensure all tests are passing (`act`) and that there is enough test coverage.
 1. Make sure you are on the `master` branch of the repository, with all changes merged/committed already.
+1. Create a new branch named `release-x.y.z`, with the release version number
-1. Update the version number in the source code (`opentok/version.py`) and the README.
+1. Update the version number with `bumpversion`.
 See [Versioning](#versioning) for information about selecting an appropriate version number.
 1. Commit the version number change with the message ("Update to version v.x.x.x"), substituting the new version number.
+1. Create a new pull request with this branch

+#### Once PR is merged into `master`
+1. Make sure you are on the `master` branch of the repository
+1. Run `git pull --rebase origin master` to make sure your local code is up-to-date
 1. Create a git tag: `git tag -a vx.y.z -m "Release vx.y.z"`
+1. Run `git push origin vx.y.z` to push the tag to Github
 1. Ensure you have permission to update the `opentok` package on PyPI: <https://pypi.python.org/pypi/opentok>.
-1. Run `python setup.py sdist upload`, which will build and upload the package to PyPI.
+1. Run the deploy scripts:
-1. Change the version number for future development by adding "a1", then make another commit with the message "Beginning development on next version".
-1. Push the changes to the main repository (`git push origin master`).
+  1. `make clean`
+  1. `make dist`
+  1. `make release`
-1. Upload the `dist/opentok-x.y.z.tar.gz` file to the [Github Releases](https://github.com/opentok/opentok-python-sdk/releases) page with a description and release notes.
+1. Create a new release on the [Github Releases](https://github.com/opentok/opentok-python-sdk/releases) page, and attach the files in `dist/` to the release

 ## Workflow